w3f/polkadot-spec/docs/chap-runtime-api.md

 ### -sec-num- `AuthorityDiscoveryApi_authorities` {#id-authoritydiscoveryapi_authorities}

-A function which helps to discover authorities.
+A function that helps to discover authorities.

 **Arguments**
 - None.

 **Return**
-- A byte array of varying size containing 256-bit pulic keys of the authorities.
+- A byte array of varying size containing 256-bit public keys of the authorities.

 ## -sec-num- Module SessionKeys {#sect-runtime-sessionkeys-module}